 Introduction

 As the world’s urban population and economy grows, demand for water in urban regions is increasing (World Bank, 2018).
-By 2050 urban water demand has been project to increase by 80% (Forke, Schneider and Mcdonald, 2018) and the number of urban dwellers living in regions with seasonal water shortages grows from 500 million in 2000 to 1.9 billion (McDonald et all 2011).
-Padkowski and Gorelick (2010) find that 36% of (sampled) surface-water-dependent cities are in closed basins where surface water is already overallocated amongst environmental, irrigation and urban demand.
+By 2050 urban water demand has been project to increase by 80% (Forke, Schneider and Mcdonald, 2018) and the number of urban dwellers living in regions with seasonal water shortages grows from 500 million in 2000 to 1.9 billion (McDonald et al. 2011).
+Padkowski and Gorelick (2010) find that 36% of sampled surface-water-dependent cities are in closed basins where surface water is already overallocated amongst environmental, irrigation and urban demand.
 Growing needs have created new conflicts between rural and urban water users competing for scarce resources (Garrick et al. 2019; Celio et al. 2010; Punjabi and Johnson, 2018; Hooper 2015).

-Urban water suppliers often reallocate agriculture waterusually the provides lessadded compared toagricultural use deprives bothhigher-value-added applicationscreatingR-aAccording to reallocation risks reducing farmer incomes while increasing food prices.
-If production does increasethe affected farmers may not access In some states farmers may be more infleuncial than high-value-addedthe legislature and judiciary prevented any regulation ofto the benefit of farmerselites successfully oppose any groundwater regulations politically connectedGroundwater Reallocation
+Once local supplies are exhausted, water resources of rural regions can be attractive solutions for cities (Garrick, 2019).
+Water reallocation is the transfer of water between users who are committed formally or informally to a certain amount of water.
+As the prefix implies, reallocation changes a previously existing distribution of access.
+“Reallocation occurs when the existing allocation is physically impossible, economically inefficient, or socially unacceptable” (Marston and Cai 2016: 1); or at least when decision makers see the existing allocation as impossible, inefficient or unacceptable.

+Urban water suppliers often reallocate agriculture water it is usually the largest consumer of water provides less gross value added and employment per cubic meter compared to domestic or industrial consumption (Schiffler et al. 1994; Rawlins, 2019; Acharyya, 2019).
+Proponents of reallocation in groundwater specifically argue agricultural use deprives both future generations and higher-value-added applications, creating an implicit state subsidy (Tetreault and McCulligh, 2018; Schiffler et al. 1994).

+Rural-urban reallocation have been criticized for overstating economic gains, as water is rarely a limiting factor for non-agricultural production (Molle and Berkoff, 2009) and for threatening the livelihoods of the global poor (Meinzen and Wringler, 2008).
+According to Meinzen and Wringler (2008) reallocation risks reducing farmer incomes while increasing food prices.
+If production does increase, the affected farmers may not access those benefits.
+Some case studies advocate compensation for farmers (Komakech et al., 2012; Birkenholtz, 2016).
+Extensive academic work around reallocation therefore focuses on equity and compensation mechanisms (Molden, 2007; Celio et al. 2009; Hoogesteger and Wester, 2015; Hommes and Boelens, 2017; Dai et al. 2017).

+These studies have focused on contexts in which urban users have greater influence over state decisions (Komakech and Bont, 2018; Punjabi and Johnson, 2018).
+However, urban bias is not universal (Pierskalla, 2015).
+In some states farmers may be more infleuncial than high-value-added water users.
+In the Texas legislature and judiciary, landowners have prevented any regulation of groundwater pumping (Kaiser and Phillips, 1998).
+Australia’s water markets by recognizing even lapsed rights to the benefit of farmers(Wheeler et al. 2014).
+In Yemen tribal elites successfully oppose any groundwater regulations (Zeitoun et al. 2012).
+In Morocco, state-sponsored megaprojects served interests of politically connected, wealthier farmers (Houdret, 2012).

+Groundwater Reallocation

 Most work on water reallocation focuses on surface water, partly because groundwater reallocation faces steeper practical and political challenges.
-Firstly, when surface water is reallocatedAs often switch to , mitigating short term social consequences
+Firstly, when surface water is reallocated users often turn to groundwater.
+As urban users appropriate surface water, farmers often switch to groundwater, mitigating short term social consequences (Molle and Berkoff 2009).